-Accept the Mark of the Beast, Calvin, Calvinism, False Prophet, False Teacher, FALSE TEACHING, Grace to You, John Macarthur, Lordship, Mark of the Beast, Phil Johnson, Reformed, Revelation 13, Revelation 14, Revelation 16, Tribulation
+Accept the Mark of the Beast, Calvin, Calvinism, False Prophet, False Teacher, FALSE TEACHING, Grace to You, Grace To you Mark of the beast, John Macarthur, John MacArthur Mark of the Beast, John MacArthur says you can take the mark of the beast, Lordship, Mark of the Beast, Phil Johnson, Reformed, Revelation 13, Revelation 14, Revelation 16, Tribulation

 Grace to You, Phil Johnson’s rebuttal

 Yes, You can take the mark of the beast according to John MacArthur.

 HEAR IT IN HIS OWN WORDS.